Dorakhris/Dorakhris/README.md

 # Dorathy Christopher | Cybersecurity Analyst
-DFIR • Threat Intelligence • SOC Operations • Malware Analysis
+DFIR • Threat Intelligence • SOC Operations • Auditing

 Hello, I'm Dorathy.
 I am a detail-oriented Cybersecurity Analyst dedicated to protecting digital infrastructures.
 My passion lies in the full spectrum of defensive security, from proactively hunting for threats in a Security Operations Center to conducting deep-dive digital forensics and malware analysis.

-My work focuses on turning raw, complex data into clear, actionable intelligence.
-I have hands-on experience with a comprehensive suite of industry-standard tools, including **Splunk, Wireshark, Autopsy, and Volatility**.
-I am also expanding my expertise into **Governance, Risk, and Compliance (GRC)** to better align technical security controls with strategic business objectives.
+My technical skills are now complemented by formal training as an **ISO 27001 Lead Auditor**.
+This allows me to not only respond to threats but also to formally assess and audit security controls against industry-leading frameworks, bridging the gap between technical implementation and business risk management.
+I have hands-on experience with a comprehensive suite of tools, including **Splunk, Wireshark, Autopsy, and Volatility**.

 This portfolio is a collection of my projects, each one a practical demonstration of my ability to solve real-world security challenges.